AlissonSantos95/tibinho/README.md

     [x] Spell and Rune Icon Updates - auto update from github acttions

     [x] Language Menu on startup (will be supported pt-BR, Eng, Esp)

+        [ ] Wiki Scrap on other languages too.

     [ ] Details Tooltip — When "show details" is active in the settings, hovering over a spell displays its details.